ChanchalKumari1/ESP32-Smart-Weather-Display/README.md

 The project retrieves live weather information from the OpenWeather API and displays it on an Elecrow ESP32 touchscreen display.

-Wi-Fi credentials, latitude, and longitude are configured wirelessly using the BLE WiFi Setup – IoT Devices mobile application.
+Wi-Fi credentials, latitude, and longitude are configured wirelessly using the ** BLE WiFi Setup – IoT Devices mobile application**.
 The application communicates with the ESP32 through Bluetooth Low Energy, removing the need to hardcode Wi-Fi or location information in the firmware.

 ## Features